 What is rabies?

-Rabies is a deadly disease caused by a virus that attacks the nervous system.
-It kills almost any mammal or human that gets sick from it.
+Rabies is a deadly disease that only affects mammals and is caused by a virus that attacks the nervous system.
+Once a person or animal starts showing clinical signs of rabies, survival is rare.

 Who gets rabies?

 Only mammals get rabies; birds, fish, reptiles and amphibians do not.
-Wild animals frequently diagnosed with rabies are raccoons, skunks and foxes.
+Wild animals frequently diagnosed with rabies include raccoons, skunks and foxes.
 Cats are the most common domestic animal diagnosed with rabies.
-Rabbits, squirrels, rats and mice and small pets like gerbils and hamsters seldom get it.
+Rabbits, squirrels, rats and mice and small pets like gerbils and hamsters are rarely diagnosed with rabies.
+On average, 2 human cases of rabies are reported in the United States each year, most due to a bite from a dog while traveling to another country, or exposure to a bat while in this country.
+Virginia has reported 2 human cases of rabies since 2009.

 Where is rabies found?